Second Heart Sounds Module

 When the aortic and pulmonic components can be separately heard, this is often a physiological split.
 This type of split is heard during inspiration.
 During expiration, a single S2 is heard.
-However the degree of physiological splitting can decrease as adults age.
+However, the degree of physiological splitting can decrease as adults age.
 Because the pulmonic sound component has less intensity than the aortic component, a split S2 is best heard at the pulmonic position.

 Fixed Split S2

-A discernable split that does not change during the respiratory cycle is a fixed split.
+A discernible split that does not change during the respiratory cycle is a fixed split.
 Wide, fixed splits are associated with abnormal conditions such as atrial septal defect, acute pulmonary hypertension, and pulmonic stenosis.
 In the diagram, a fixed S2 split occurs along with a systolic murmur.